compomics/searchgui/README.md

  * **Linux Support** - Users wanting to use SearchGUI on Linux may have to install the search engines first, see the tools web pages for available search engine versions. *Important:* Please verify that the search engines are working outside of SearchGUI before using them inside SearchGUI.

  * **Linux Support II** - If you get problems running makeblastdb (need to prepare FASTA files for OMSSA searches) make sure that you have the required 32 bit libraries.
 To install the libraries you can use "sudo apt-get install ia32-libs".

+ * **OMSSA on Mac** - Note that OMSSA is only available in a 32 bits version and that Mac OSX Catalina and newer only allows 64-bits apps.
+It is therefore recommended to use one or more of the other search engines in this setting.

  * **MS Amanda Log** - If you encounter problems with MS Amanda it may help to inspect the MS Amanda log files.
 On Windows these are located here: `C:\ProgramData\MSAmanda`.